 Easily monitor your computer’s CPU temperature

 Core Temp isn’t the only lightweight Windows application you can download to measure and display your core temperatures.
 Real Temp and HWMonitor are similar programs that offer many of the same features as Core Temp, such as setting an alarm to alert you if your processor temperature spikes too high.
-What sets Core Temp apart is the ability to add plug-ins, increasing its number of features and overall functionality.
+What sets Core Temp apart is the ability to add plug-ins, so you can increase its number of features and overall functionality.

 Measuring fluctuations in real-time

-Installing and setting up Core Temp doesn’t take long at all.
+Installing and setting up the Core Temp download doesn’t take long at all.
 Click on the Free Download button to begin the download.
 When it’s finished, click on the .exe file to launch the installer.
-Choose the download options relevant to you and start the installation process.
-When it’s completed, launch Core Temp to start monitoring your CPUs temperature instantly.
+Then, you have to choose the download options relevant to you and start the installation process.
+When it’s completed, you can launch Core Temp to start monitoring your CPUs temperature instantly.

 In the program’s main window, you’ll see the number of cores and threads your processor has along with information such as the model, platform, frequency, VID, modulation, revision, lithography, CPUID, and TDP.
 Below you’ll see your processor’s temperature readings.
 It's normal to see the power and core temperatures constantly fluctuating.

 You can reset the min and max recorded temperature at any time from the menu at the top of the window.
-Go to Tools and click on “Reset High/Low,” or use the shortcut "F6".
+You just need to go to Tools and click on “Reset High/Low,” or use the shortcut "F6".

 To help protect your processor, manufacturers provide a Tjunction Max (TJMax) value representing the hottest temperature your processor cores should not exceed.
 If your core temperature starts to heat up close to the TJMax value, it’s usually a sign of overheating and can cause instability in your PC, performance issues, or even damage your CPU and shorten its life.